Chinwendu20/NodeDPGenerator/readme.md

 * Cloudinary, used as image's cloud storage.
 * PostgreSQL, Database used for project.
 * Jimp, for image pocessing.
-* Heroku, used for deployment.
+* AWS ec2, used for deployment.
 * Swagger used for documentation.
+* Mocha, chai, supertest for creating test
+* Joi for schema validation
 ***Read about my bug chronicles [here](https://www.linkedin.com/posts/maureen-ononiwu_thebugchronicles-nodejs-nodejs-activity-6925646298079461376-wFxE?utm_source=linkedin_share&utm_medium=member_desktop_web)***

 ## Files and folder in the project

 -***readme-images***
 This contains images used in read-me of the project.

+-***test***
+This contains test files for the code

 -***upload***
 This contains images that were downloaded and uploaded to the server for processing.